cunhajessica/cunhajessica/README.md

 - 🧐 Developing myself as a Data Scientist and Software Developer

-- 🎓 I’m an undergraduate student of Analysis and Systems Development at Faculdade La Salle
+- 🎓 I’m an undergraduate student of Analysis and Systems Development at Faculdade Anhanguera

 - 💼 I’m currently working on Capgemini Brasil S.A.